 Is the NYPD Doing Its Job?

 A new tracking system is in place to measure use of force by the New York City Police, but does that satisfy the critics of Police Commissioner William Bratton and the NYPD?
-On Wednesday, October 21 beginning at 6:00pm, St. Francis College hosts Harry Siegel (New York Daily News) and Heather Mac Donald (Manhattan Institute) who try to answer that question and Is the NYPD Doing Its Job?
+On October 21, 2015 Harry Siegel (New York Daily News) and Heather Mac Donald (Manhattan Institute) came to St. Francis College try to answer that question and Is the NYPD Doing Its Job?

-The event will be moderated by social critic Kay S. Hymowitz, author of Manning Up: How the Rise of Women Has Turned Men into Boys.
+The event was moderated by social critic Kay S. Hymowitz, author of Manning Up: How the Rise of Women Has Turned Men into Boys.

 The event was organized by St. Francis Scholar in Residence Fred Siegel, a Senior Fellow at the Manhattan Institute and author of The Revolt Against The Masses: How Liberalism Undermined the Middle Class.
 He has been instrumental in bringing a number of timely and provocative events to the College, including: Does France Have a Future?, New York's New Digital Media, A Discussion of the Common Core, and Can You be Both a Business Success and Ethically Noble?